QuantConnect/lean-cli/README.md

                                   The data feed to use --data-provider [Terminal Link|QuantConnect|Local]
-                                  Update the Lean configuration file to retrieve data from the given provider --organization TEXT             The name or id of the organization --ib-user-name TEXT             Your Interactive Brokers username --ib-account TEXT               Your Interactive Brokers account id --ib-password TEXT              Your Interactive Brokers password
+                                  Update the Lean configuration file to retrieve data from the given provider --ib-user-name TEXT             Your Interactive Brokers username --ib-account TEXT               Your Interactive Brokers account id --ib-password TEXT              Your Interactive Brokers password